 Hi All,

-I am working for a company where I have not received last 2 months salary.
-Luckily I got one more job and want to join as soon as possible.
-But my current manager want me to serve notice period as per the company rule.
-Is it really require to serve the same without pay?
+I am working for a company where I have not received the last 2 months' salary.
+Luckily, I got one more job and want to join as soon as possible.
+However, my current manager wants me to serve the notice period as per the company rules.
+Is it really necessary to serve the notice period without pay?

-Please help me out.
-I am in great need for suggestions.
+Please help me out; I am in great need of suggestions.

 Ronit